DeirdreHegarty/Msc_Project/code/app/README.md

 ```

-*Image Labelleing Prototype* is a Flask application with a TensorFlow backend.
+*Image Labelling Prototype* is a Flask application with a TensorFlow backend.
 The prototype offers the following functionality:

 * To upload images:
   * drag and drop image functionality
   * file explorer to choose upload image
+  * **accepted image extensions = '.jpg', '.jpeg', 'png'**
 * Output object detected image with bounding boxes & labels
 * Output a list of detected classes (defined by COCO dataset)